GrainLearning/grainLearning/README.md

 1. Go to the source code directory: `cd grainLearning`
 1. Activate the virtual environment: `poetry shell`
 1. Install GrainLearning and its dependencies: `poetry install`
-1. Run all self-tests of GrainLearning with pytest: `poetry run pytest -v`

 ### Install using pip